 Can Melinda Gates do for family planning what Al Gore did for climate change?
-Gates has decided to make birth control her signature issue.
-“My goal is to get this back on the global agenda,” she tells Newsweek.
-As co-chair of the richest foundation in the world, she might actually be able to do it.
+She has decided to make birth control her signature issue.